easytarget/MQ-Pro-IO/README.md

 You will need a suitable machine to download the image file to, with a SD card writer so the image can be written.
 - The instructions below are for a generic Linux system with a sd card writer.
   - As ever with this sort of operation make *absolutely* sure you are using the correct disk device when writing.
-  - The example here assumes `/dev/mmcblk0`, which is the inbuilt SD card slot om my system.
+  - The example here assumes `/dev/mmcblk0`, which is the inbuilt SD card slot om *my* system.
-- Windows users need to ignore the linux steps and use a tool such as Belena Etcher, or similar, before skipping to the console network config section.
+- Windows users need to ignore the linux steps and use a tool such as Belena Etcher or similar to burn the SD card, before skipping to [first boot](#first-boot).

 Get the image file; (as of 2-Sep-2024 the url below works).
 ```console
 $ wget https://cdimage.ubuntu.com/releases/noble/release/ubuntu-24.04.1-preinstalled-server-riscv64+licheerv.img.xz
 ```

-Unpack and copy the deownloaded image to the SD card:
+Unpack and copy the downloaded image to the SD card:
 ```console
 $ xzcat ubuntu-24.04.1-preinstalled-server-riscv64+licheerv.img.xz | sudo dd bs=8M conv=fsync status=progress of=/dev/mmcblk0
 ```

-If you are going to configure Wifi/Network via the console, or using a USB Ethernet adapter you can skip to `First Boot`, below.
+If you are going to configure Wifi/Network via the console or using a USB Ethernet adapter you can skip to [`First Boot`](#first-boot) below.

 #### Preconfiguring WiFi networks